 but all it gets me is more trouble!

 OBEDIENCE vs SELF-CONTROL

-The rationale for promoting obedience, especially in the young, is that at some point, with maturity, the training is transformed into self-control – becoming inner-motivated.
-This can happen if children grow up in a relatively benign atmosphere, with a fair & respectful authority figure.
+The rationale for promoting obedience in the young, is that at some point, with maturity, the training is transformed into self-control – becoming inner-motivated.
+This internalization happens whether the training is positive or negative.

-But when subjected to a coercive (controlling) environment, as most ACoAs were, children learn to obey the Toxic Rules by denying /discarding the very parts of themselves needed to become autonomous.
+When a child is subjected to a coercive (controlling) environment, as most ACoAs were, what they absorb & give obedience to are Toxic Rules, which force then to deny / discard the very parts of themselves needed to become autonomous.
 So as adults, ACoAs still function as symbiotic extensions of the family, instead of being motivated by our True Self.

-• Appropriate Self-Control is the opposite of obedience – because motivation to act is located inside vs. outside of the Self
+• Appropriate Self-Control is the opposite of obedience – because motivation to act is located inside rather than outside the Self

-— It represents having internalized the rules of family & society, (hopefully beneficial), but only to the degree that they fit our personality & ethics
+— It represents having absorbed the rules of family & society, (mainly beneficial), but only to the degree they fit our personality & ethics

 — It requires enough S & I from our family of origin to be able to think for ourselves, deciding daily what works for us & what doesn’t